Glovo/foodi-ml-dataset/benchmarks/wit/README.md

 ## 4. Evaluating WIT

-In order to evaluate WIT over the Foodi-ML-Dataset, please run this script pointing to the best network's weights.
+In order to evaluate WIT over the DATASET_NAME, please run this script pointing to the best network's weights.

 ```python benchmarks/wit/evaluate_network_bigdata.py --dataset-path <PATH_TO_DATASET_FOLDER> --code-path <PATH_TO_REPO_FOLDER> --model-weights <PATH_TO_MODEL_WEIGHTS>```